salesforce-ux/stylelint-sds/README.md

 # Stylelint for SDS

 This mono-repo is created to build stylelint rules for Salesforce design system.
-This repo contains to sub repos - `stylelint-rules` and `test-repository`
+This repo contains to sub repos - `stylelint-plugin-sf-sds` and `test-repository`

 ## How to get started with this